Chocolate Swirl Sourdough

 Vanilla Paste: Vanilla bean paste is a thick mixture of vanilla extract and actual vanilla seeds.
 The flavor from vanilla paste is much more intense than an extract, and I find it also feeds your visual appetite by giving your bread the little vanilla seed specs.
 If you don’t have vanilla paste, you can substitute vanilla extract 1:1 or omit it completely.

 Dutch Process Cocoa Powder: I prefer to use dutch process cocoa powder.
 Dutch-process cocoa is less acidic and has a smoother, more mellow flavor profile.
-I believe that dutch process powder plays nicer with sourdough.
-That said, you can absolutely use regular cocoa powder.
+In my experience dutch process powder plays nicer with sourdough.
+That said, you can absolutely use regular cocoa powder, just watch your fermentation times.

 Black Cocoa Powder: Black cocoa powder is really just cocoa powder that has been “dutched” or alkalized more than regular cocoa powder.
 The flavor of black cocoa powder is distinctly different than other cocoa powders – some people find it more chocolaty, others find it less.
 In this recipe, I paired it with fresh espresso to help bring out more intense chocolate flavor.